FIVEberry

 The Open Standard Module specification allows developing, producing and distributing embedded modules for the most popular MCU32, ARM and RSICV architectures.
 For a growing number of IoT applications this standard helps to combine the advantages of modular embedded computing with increasing requirements regarding costs, space and interfaces.

-Application Board for the MSRZFive OSM SoM
+Application Board for the MSRZFive SoM